Effects of dynamical capture on two equal-mass nonspinning black holes: Numerical results

-The fits for the ringdown portion (see Fig.~\ref{fig: Ring1-params}, in Appendix~\ref{app: pars_merger_ringdown}) follow the same methodology as before: we first fit the amplitude, fix its value, and then fit the real and imaginary parts jointly (using Eq.~\eqref{eq: ringdown}), enforcing a shared frequency and phase shifts following the constraint in Eq.~\eqref{eq: constraint}.
-Although the fits reproduce the time evolution of the Weyl scalar quite accurately (as visually shown in Fig.~\ref{fig: fit-psi}), the fitted parameters themselves show mild oscillations and no analytical trends, particularly for smaller values of $\theta/\theta_0$.
+The fits for the ringdown portion (see Fig.~\ref{fig: Ring1-params} in Appendix~\ref{app: pars_merger_ringdown}) follow the same methodology as before: we first fit the amplitude, fix its value, and then fit the \c{phase} [using Eq.~\eqref{eq: ringdown}] \c{to find the frequency and phase shift parameters}.
+Although the fits reproduce the time evolution of the Weyl scalar quite accurately (as shown in Fig.~\ref{fig: fit-psi}), the fitted parameters themselves show mild oscillations and no analytical trends, particularly for smaller values of $\theta/\theta_0$.

-Future improvements will involve refining the cutoff time ($t_a$) that marks the start of the ringdown, potentially delaying it further to isolate the pure quasi-normal mode regime or applying techniques used in the literature~\cite{Bhagwat_2018}, and improving the fits of the merger portion simultaneously.
+Future improvements will involve refining the cutoff time ($t_a$) that marks the start of the ringdown, potentially delaying it further to isolate the pure quasinormal mode regime or applying techniques used in the literature~\cite{Bhagwat_2018}, and improving the fits of the merger portion simultaneously.

-While the current description already captures precise magnitudes of the relevant parameters, a more accurate treatment of the transition between merger and ringdown phases will be crucial for waveform modeling and GW data analysis applications.
+While the current description already captures precise magnitudes of the relevant parameters, a more accurate treatment of the transition between merger and ringdown \c{stages} will be crucial for waveform modeling and GW data analysis applications.